reactql/old_docs/source/faq.md

 ---
 Some of the third-party packages in my stack may be in alpha or beta stages, so it's up to you to evaluate if they're a good fit for your application.

-I personally use this starter kit for every new React project I undertake, many of which are running successfully under heavy production load -- so I'm quite comfortable with the tech choices.
+I personally use this starter kit as a basis for several heavy product loads-- so I'm quite comfortable with the tech choices.

 <h2 id="projects" title="What projects...">What kind of projects is ReactQL a good starter for?</h2>